-If a vehicle does not pass a Connecticut Loaded Mode Diesel (LMD) or Modified Snap Acceleration (MSA) opacity test it mostly likely is because of excessive particulate matter detected in the opacity test results.
-Further more, when a vehicle does not pass one or more of these tests during it’s scheduled testing time, the owner will receive from the testing location the following:
+If a vehicle does not pass a Connecticut Loaded Mode Diesel (LMD) or Modified Snap Acceleration (MSA) opacity test it most likely is because of excessive particulate matter detected in the opacity test results.
+Furthermore, when a vehicle does not pass one or more of these tests during it’s scheduled testing time, the owner will receive from the testing location the following:

 - Vehicle Emissions Test failure brochures

 - List of Certified Emissions Repair Facilities (CERF)